Miami Players to Watch Against Drake - First Round

 Omier averages a team-best 9.7 rebounds per contest.
 He is also putting up 13.6 points and 1.3 assists, shooting 59.1% from the field.

-Wooga Poplar is averaging 8.3 points, 1.5 assists and 3.3 rebounds per contest.
+Wooga Poplar is putting up 8.3 points, 1.5 assists and 3.3 rebounds per contest.

 Miami Top Performers (Last 10 Games)